 22. The official currency of Ecuador is the US Dollar

 That’s right; even though it’s not US territory, the official currency of Ecuador is actually the US dollar.
 A bill was signed in 2000, making the US dollar the main currency.
 It replaced the sucre, 25,000 of which were worth just $1.
+This is one of those Ecuador facts that is super important for those traveling there.

 23. There’s an iguana park in Ecuador